theamazingmrb/baby-tracker-api/README.md

    npm install
    ```

-3. Build the frontend:
+3. Build the documentation site:
    ```bash
    npm run build
    ```

-4. Start the frontend server:
+4. Start the documentation server:
    ```bash
    npm start
    ```

-5. Access the frontend at http://localhost:3000/
+5. Access the documentation at http://localhost:3000/

-Alternatively, you can deploy the frontend to a service like Vercel or Netlify for production use.
+Alternatively, you can deploy the documentation site to a service like Vercel or Netlify for production use.

+**Note**: This frontend is for documentation purposes only and does not provide a user interface for the baby tracking functionality.
+Developers using this API would need to build their own frontend application to interact with the API endpoints.

 ### Manual Deployment